keithj/deoxybyte-gzip/README.txt

 implementation, both built on a set of lower-level zlib functions.

-Measuring execution times of the gz:gzip and gz:gunzip functions shows deozybyte-gzip to be fractionally slower than GNU gzip/gunzip, but not significantly so.
+Measuring execution times of the gz:gzip and gz:gunzip functions shows deoxybyte-gzip to be fractionally slower than GNU gzip/gunzip, but not significantly so.

 Relative execution time: